StarlessNight13/novel-chapter-auto-loader/README.md

 # Universal Chapter Auto-Loader

-This userscript automatically loads the next chapter for various novel reading sites with toggle, state saving, стилизация chapters from local storage and user options.
+This userscript automatically loads the next chapter for various novel reading sites with toggle, state saving chapters from local storage and user options.

 ## Features